johnmatter/johnmatter.github.io/_portfolio/02_color-transparency.md

 They're consistent with the prediction fo the typical Glauber multiple scattering model.
-If color transparency exists in this scattering process, it apparently doesn't ``turn on'' until an energy scale above what we are currently able to study at JLab.
+If color transparency exists in this scattering process, it apparently doesn't "turn on" until an energy scale above what we are currently able to study at JLab.

 <div class="w3-display-container w3-center">